Reading of Anna Karenina and why Nobel Prize in literature should not be awarded

 There is a sea of controversies.

-Czech writer Karel Čapek was refused Prize.
+Czech writer Karel Čapek was refused the Prize.
 His writings were seen as offensive to Germans.

 W. H. Auden didn’t get The Prize due to errors in translation and admission, that he was homosexual.

 Aleksander Solzhenitsyn was awarded The Prize in1970.
-He didn’t want to go to Sweden to personally accept the award for a fear, that Soviet government won’t let him come back to his country.
-He proposed ceremony in Swedish Embassy in Moscow, but Swedes refused.
-He picked it up later on, when he was deported from USSR.
+He didn’t want to go to Sweden to personally accept the award for a fear, that the Soviet government won’t let him come back to his country.
+He proposed a ceremony in the Swedish Embassy in Moscow, but the Swedes refused.
+He picked it up later on when he was deported from the USSR.

 Argentinian writer Jose Luis Borges was nominated several times, but was refused The Prize based on his political views.
 He was too right wing.
 Writers like Sartre and Neruda got the award despite their views strongly supporting Generalissimo Stalin.

-Salman Rushdie and Arthur Miller didn’t get it, because it would be “too predictable and too popular” (?).
-I case of Rushdie, there was also opinion, that fatwa issued by Ayatollah Khomeini was a deciding factor.
-Two of commission’s members resigned as a result.
+Salman Rushdie and Arthur Miller didn’t get it because it would be “too predictable and too popular” (?).
+In the case of Rushdie, there was also opinion, that the fatwa issued by Ayatollah Khomeini was a deciding factor.
+Two of the commission’s members resigned as a result.

 So there we go.
 Accusations of improprieties are flying.
 And that’s just the facts we know of.